9. Short Constant Instructions

 C = (r[dst]':31:b ≠ 0)

-The TRUNC (truncate) and SXT (sign extend) instructions preserve r[dst]:f:0 (the least significant b bits), where b is given by the src field of the instruction as a value from 1 to 16.
-The remaining bits, r[dst]:31:b are set to zero by TRUNC while SXT sets them equal to r[dst]:f (the most significant preserved bit).
+TRUNC (truncate) and SXT (sign extend) instructions preserve r[dst]:b–1:0 (the least significant b bits), where b is given by the src field of the instruction as a value from 1 to 16.
+The remaining bits, r[dst]:31:b are set to zero by TRUNC while SXT sets them equal to r[dst]:b–1 (the most significant preserved bit).
 Assemblers should take a bit count b from 1 to 16 as src, encoding the value 16 as zero.

-The primary use of TRUNC is in truncating unsigned integers shorter forms and testing for loss of information, but it may be used anywhere a logical and with one less than a power of 2 is needed.
-Similarly, SXT is used to truncate signed integers to shorter forms and test for information loss.
-SXT and TRUNC are equivalent when r[dst]:f is zero.
+The primary use of TRUNC is to truncate unsigned integers to sizes shorter than 32 bits and testing for loss of information, but it may be used anywhere a logical and with one less than a power of 2 is needed, for powers of 2 from 1 to 16.

 After TRUNC or SXT The N and Z condition codes are set to reflect whether the result is negative or zero.
 C is set if any bits above the least significant b bits were nonzero, an unsigned overflow, and V is set if any bits above the least significant b bits differed from the sign of the result, a signed overflow.

-To truncate or sign extend a register preserving more than 16 bits, use a sequence of two shift operations, testing for overflow after the first. for example, to truncate R3 to 24 bits, use:
+To truncate or sign extend a register preserving more than 16 bits, use a sequence of two shift operations (see Chapter 6), testing for overflow after the first.
+For example, to truncate R3 to 24 bits, use:

 SL R3,8 ; shift 8 bits left